Networking

 Property synchronization and entity state transfer should go through these helpers instead of hand-rolled byte layouts.

 When changing hash serialization, inspect both generated metadata/hash registration and runtime network consumers.
-Debug hash behavior is especially important for diagnosing missing hash names across client/server builds.

 Client connection abstraction